 ES Finance and Administration Relief Training Program

 BMV together with Department of Education and Training, Financial Services Division are providing Education Support Finance and Administration Relief Training Program.
-In 2020 the courses will be held in Bendigo, Aberfeldie, Newborough and Dandenong.
-Please be advised that applications for the 2020 ES Relief Program are now closed.
+Please be advised that applications are currently closed.

 AIM OF THE PROGRAM: The aim of the program is to provide training in school administrative systems to allow a relief pool of staff to cover short term employment in schools at short notice.

 This course is not suitable for people looking for full-time employment in schools.

 - Attend all components of the program which includes 7 days of training and complete the 70 hours’ work experience.
 There will also be online reading, modules and assessments to do.

 - Attend an interview and complete a word processing and internet test before being accepted for the course.

 - Complete online learning modules and reading material prior to the commencement of the face to face training.
 Online modules, assessment and reading will also form part of the training during the course.

 - Gain experience in all school settings including secondary, primary and special schools during the work experience stage, in all facets of school administration and finance and work in a relief/emergency capacity for schools once you have completed the training.